datarobot-community/datarobot-agent-templates/docs/getting-started-prerequisites.md

 -IMPORTANT: This repository is only compatible with macOS and Linux operating systems.
 ```

-If you are using Windows, please consider using a [DataRobot Codespace](https://docs.datarobot.com/en/docs/workbench/wb-notebook/codespaces/index.html) Windows Subsystem for Linux (WSL) or a virtual machine running a supported OS.
+If you are using Windows, consider using a [DataRobot Codespace](https://docs.datarobot.com/en/docs/workbench/wb-notebook/codespaces/index.html), Windows Subsystem for Linux (WSL), or a virtual machine running a supported OS.

 Ensure you have the following tools installed and on your system at the required version (or newer).
 It is **recommended to install the tools system-wide** rather than in a virtual environment to ensure they are available in your terminal session.